Earth, Wind & Fire: Legacy

+Influence

-EWF has influenced artists such as Beyoncé, Usher, will.i.am, Janelle Monáe, Mary J. Blige, Prince, Pharrell Williams, India Arie, Jon Secada, and Wyclef Jean.
-They have also been influential to artists like Angie Stone, Patrice Rushen, The All-American Rejects, Nelly Teena Marie, Musiq Soulchild, Solange Knowles, Babyface, Taylor Dayne, Will Gregory of Goldfrapp, Outkast, and Gloria Estefan.
+EWF has influenced artists such as Alicia Keys, Usher, Janet Jackson, will.i.am, Janelle Monáe, Mary J. Blige, Prince, Kelly Rowland, India Arie, Jon Secada, and Wyclef Jean.
+They have also been influential to musical acts like Angie Stone, Patrice Rushen, Pharrell Williams, The All-American Rejects, Nelly Teena Marie, Musiq Soulchild, Solange Knowles, Babyface, Taylor Dayne, Will Gregory of Goldfrapp, Outkast, and Gloria Estefan.

-Artists such as Jamiroquai, Melissa Etheridge, Pitbull, Lenny Kravitz,Vanessa Williams, Joe Jonas of the Jonas Brothers, Justice Omarion, Rob Bourdon of Linkin Park, Jill Scott, and Justin Timberlake have also been influenced by EWF.
-The band has influenced artists such as Bonnie Raitt, Erykah Badu, Jamie Foxx, Patrick Stump of Fall Out Boy, Lalah Hathaway, Amy Winehouse, and Meghan Trainor.
+Other artists such as Jamiroquai, Melissa Etheridge, Pitbull, Lenny Kravitz, Vanessa Williams, Joe Jonas of the Jonas Brothers, Justice Omarion, Rob Bourdon of Linkin Park, Jill Scott, and Justin Timberlake have also proclaimed being influenced by EWF.
+The band has also influenced musical acts such as Bonnie Raitt, Mark Ronson, Erykah Badu, Jamie Foxx, Common, Patrick Stump of Fall Out Boy, Lalah Hathaway, Amy Winehouse, and Meghan Trainor.

+Acclaim via contemporaries

 Miles Davis described EWF as his "all time favorite band", saying, "they have everything (horns, electric guitar, singers and more) in one band".
 Quincy Jones proclaimed himself to be the "biggest fan of Earth, Wind & Fire since day one."
-Alicia Keys proclaimed EWF as being "the best band ever".
 Dionne Warwick named Earth, Wind & Fire her favorite group of all time.
-Mark Ronson proclaimed that he loves "anything by Earth, Wind & Fire".